aws-samples/sagemaker-custom-model-inference-endpoint/README.md

 3. Delete the model.tar.gz in the S3 bucket that was created.
 4. Delete the S3 bucket.

+## Additional Notes:
+1. The model information is in model, but this model information exists without the actual .pt checkpoint files, which will need to be included
+2. local_test.py is a simple file to test your endpoint in local mode, which can be helpful if you hit an error deploying the endpoint
+3. All the other files are files which can help through the blog process in building your model using CodeBuild (codebuild-project.json, prithvi_container-source.zip, etc), which is not a requirement

 ## Support
 For any questions reach out to riaidan@amazon.com